An Icy Start

 The traffic light turned red and the green man flashed up.
 We pedestrians crossed while the lead cyclist in the lane furthest ahead of us had a bright idea: why wait a few extra seconds?
 Why not bypass the red light by cutting the pavement off?
 Then he could make the left turn he needed to advance his journey and get a gold star from his manager for being proactive.
 He pulled himself and his bicycle onto the pavement, pushed down on his pedal, and, at the moment of take off, had his tyres slick out from under him.
 He landed on the ground with an almighty clang.

+I don’t think the experience lived up to his expectations.
 The light turned green for the cyclists waiting in the road.
 They pulled away and we pedestrians made our way around the guy on the ground.
 He eventually picked himself up and joined us.
 I think he was too stunned and embarrassed to take to two wheels again after getting back-handed by the ice.

 I wanted to make haste, so I tried outsmarting the ice.
 First, I studied the shade and shine, hoping some pattern for safe-stepping would reveal itself.
 Nope.
 My second idea had the unwanted effect of gaining me some followers.
 Surely the traffic would have melted the ice and created some avenues for safe passage.
 Nope.
-The side road was just as treacherous, except now there were cars trying to run us over.
-My followers weren’t fairing any better.
+The side road was just as trecherous, except now there were cars trying to run us over.
+My followers weren't fairing any better.
 A lady in stilettos and a big fur coat lost her balance and caught herself on an unwilling SUV that beeped her.
 She beeped back and retreated to the pavement.

 The high-footfall near Waterloo station offered some respite.
 The shuffling of the early commuters had melted a safe route through.
 Most people followed each other tightly, flowing along the pavement like a river with invisible banks, making pains not to deviate from the footsteps of the person in front.
 The zebra crossing, however, remained a death trap.